s0rta/revengate-new/roadmap.md

 - [ ] random interlude stories
 - [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
 - [ ] instructions on how to install all the Android dev dependencies
-- [ ] async preload most shaders to speedup startup
 - [ ] silence a few warnings
 - [ ] remove unreachable levels from starting screen

+Performance:
+- [x] cache stats modifiers for the whole turn (with inval on mods changing events)
+- [x] sort strategies by priority for early exits when starting a turn
+- [x] fully typed and optimized heap queue
+- [x] path finding is typed and optimized
+- [ ] async preload most shaders to speedup startup

 Strategies:
 - [ ] Benoît roams after the meeting and after yielding